tondro1/tondro1.github.io/README.md

 HTML content done-ish for the first page of the blog: Sonic the hedgehog (1991)

 29/05/2019
-Experimenting with the Twitter Bootstrap web framwork
+Experimenting with the Twitter Bootstrap web framework

+01/06/2019
+Trying to apply "responsive web design"